apache/shardingsphere/docs/document/content/features/governance/_index.en.md

 For the governance function, the goals are as follows:

-- support Zookeeper/etcd, manage the configuration of data sources, rules and policies, manage the status of each Proxy example.
+- support Zookeeper/etcd, manage the configuration of data sources, rules and policies, manage the status of each Proxy instances.

 For observability, the goals are as follows: